Triton-Robotics/TR-mbed/.md/os/wsl.md

 1. Follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device) to install `usbipd-win`

 2. Start windows powershell / windows terminal (not cmd, don't be cringe) and try running `usbipd list`.
-The output should look something like this:
+The output should look something like this (or with a device named SEGGER instead of ST-Link once you have the J-Link software installed):

    ```
    PS C:\Users\legor> usbipd list